-Capital Assets - At September 30, 2018, the Board had \$28,693,382 invested in capital assets including land, buildings, equipment, vehicles and construction in progress costing \$5,000 or more.
+Capital Assets - At September 30, 2019, the Board had \$32,669,014 invested in capital assets including land, buildings, equipment, vehicles and construction in progress costing \$5,000 or more.
 This amount is net of accumulated depreciation to date.
 Increases during the year represent additions to those categories, while decreases represent retirements of assets during the year and depreciation of depreciable assets for the year.
 The capital asset activity for the year is detailed on page 32.

-Approximately \$8,481,358 in construction in progress for the softball field and Andalusia High School stadium and auditorium renovations was spent and will be capitalized as building and land improvements upon completion.
+Approximately \$4,765,995 in construction in progress for the Andalusia High School stadium and auditorium renovations was spent during fiscal year 2019.
+This resulted in an ending balance of \$13,259,117 in construction in progress at September 30, 2019.
+These assets will be capitalized as building and land improvements upon completion.